icerpc/icerpc-csharp/src/IceRpc.Transports.Quic/README.md

-# QUIC Transport for IceRPC
+# QUIC transport for IceRPC

 IceRpc.Transports.Quic allows you to use QUIC with [IceRPC][icerpc].
 It's a thin layer over [`System.Net.Quic`][quic].